Scotland edged out by Sweden in friendly

 What's next?

-Scotland resume their World Cup qualifying campaign next month in a crucial double header, starting with Ukraine at Hampden on 26 November (19:35 GMT), followed by a trip to Seville four days later to face group leaders Spain.
+Scotland resume their World Cup qualifying campaign next month in a crucial double header starting with Ukraine at Hampden on 26 November (19:35 GMT), followed by a trip to Seville four days later to face group leaders Spain.

 Line-ups